 Advanced statistics in practice

-This course aims to help preparing students to analyze, interpret and report their data using the most up-to-date methods in R. Special attention will be given to discuss questions springing from the students own work and the biological interpretation of data.
-The course is intended to deepen the students’ understanding of all aspects of ecological inferences, not as a cook book of “how to”.
+This course focused on preparing students to analyze, interpret and report their data using the most up-to-date methods in R. Special attention was given to discuss questions springing from the students own work and the biological interpretation of data.

 - Collaboration between the research schools Ecology - basics and application and Focus on Soils and Water.